MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 ### Feature Execution

-- **Cloning Repositories**: The feature clones the specified repositories into the parent directory of your devcontainer upon creation or start.
+- **Cloning Repositories**: The feature clones the specified repositories into the directories you've specified in the `repos-to-clone.list` file upon creation or start.
 - **Git Authentication**: Sets up Git credential helpers for seamless authentication with GitHub and Hugging Face.
 - **Tool Installation**: Installs Hugging Face CLI and Git LFS if specified.
 - **Workspace Configuration**: Adds the repositories to a VSCode workspace file for easy access.